Ugranziol/appRiori/inst/tutorial/cont.md

 In R, the contrast matrix for helmert contrasts is `contr.helmert()`, setting as argument the number of levels of the variable of interest.

+**Real-life example**: Let’s consider again the previous three age clusters.
+Now we are interested in understanding if the attention skills can be different between Children and Adolescents.
+Finally we want to understand if the attention skills of the non-Adults (i.e., Children and Adolescents taken together) can be different to the adults’ attention skills.
+Helmert contrasts can be very useful!

 # What’s new in appRiori?